aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/how-to-create-stock-charts/create-high_low_close-chart/_index.md

             // Retrieve the Chart object
             const chart = worksheet.charts.get(pieIdx);

-            // Set the legend can be showed chart.showLegend = true;
+            // Set the legend to be shown
+            chart.showLegend = true;

-            // Set the chart title name
+            // Set the chart title
             chart.title.text = "High-Low-Close Stock";

-            // Set the Legend at the bottom of the chart area chart.legend.position = AsposeCells.LegendPositionType.Bottom;
+            // Set the legend at the bottom of the chart area chart.legend.position = AsposeCells.LegendPositionType.Bottom;

             // Set data range (range and orientation)